ddorn/alakajam-chaos/road.md

 Had some fun tweeking the apearence of the player.

-## 11:42 Event
+## 11:42 Events and Mouse control

 Now I'll try to make my blob go towards the cursor...
 Time to look at quicksilver's events !
-First thing to realise : Event is not what I'm looking for, put `input` is
+First thing to realise : Event is not what I'm looking for, but `input` is.
+This was surpisingly easy to do, so I now have a blob slowly following my cursor !

+## 12:00 Fire !

+Right know the blob needs two things :
+ - Fire deadly missiles
+ - And a proper name

+Let's tackle the first one.